-The nearest suitable school is beyond 2 miles (for children over the age of 8 and under 11).
+The nearest suitable school is more than 2 miles from home, (for children over the age of 8 and under 11).
 This is measured by the shortest walking distance which a child would safely travel, accompanied if necessary (not by road).